threenine/api-template/docs/docs/databases/context-factory.md

 A factory for creating derived Context instances.
 Implements the Microsoft Entity Framework Core `IDesignTimeDbContextFactory` to enable design-time services for context types that do not have a public default constructor.
 At design-time, derived `DbContext` instances can be created in order to enable specific design-time experiences such as Migrations.
 Design-time services will automatically discover implementations of this interface that are in the startup assembly or the same assembly as the derived context.

-This class is also pregenerated for you and ready for you to start generating Migrations etc with
+This class is also pre-generated for you and ready for you to start generating Migrations etc with

+The Example below illustrates an example of a `ContextFactory` generated making use of PostgreSQL, which can be done making use of the `--postgre` switch
 ```csharp

 internal class ArticlesContextFactory : IDesignTimeDbContextFactory<ArticlesContext>